Building Your Solar Installation

 Step 3: Construction and Final Approval Phase

 - Complete the application process.
-Upon completion of solar project construction, you or your contractor must send an approved Uniform Construction Code (UCC) and Certificate of Completion to PSE&G. Please email this documentation to: PSEG-CINetMeterPart2@pseg.com, indicating “Commercial” or “Residential”, along with the notification number in the subject line.
+Upon completion of solar project construction, you or your contractor must send an approved Uniform Construction Code (UCC COA) and Certificate of Completion to PSE&G. Please email this documentation to: PSEG-CINetMeterPart2@pseg.com, indicating “Commercial” or “Residential”, along with the notification number in the subject line.

 - The Certificate of Completion can be found in Part 2 of the Level 1 application or in Attachment B of the Level 2 and 3 application.

-- Within 5 business days of receiving the approved UCC, PSE&G will schedule an inspection.
+- Within 5 business days of receiving the approved UCC COA, PSE&G will schedule an inspection.
 In certain locations, this appointment may be waived.

-- Within 20 business days of receiving the UCC, PSE&G will inspect the solar energy system.
+- Within 20 business days of receiving the UCC COA, PSE&G will inspect the solar energy system.
 This inspection is mandatory for final approval.

 - If the system passes inspection your meter will be immediately replaced with a bi-directional (net) meter.
 You will lose power momentarily for this to occur.